Close

 Prostock-studio/Shutterstock.com

 A child requires attention at any age, therefore, it is very difficult to combine work, personal life, and raising a child on your own.
 However, you can rely on the Findmykids app that allows you to stop worrying about your child when you’re not around.
-You must always know where your child is, which route they are following, and what is going on around them!
+You will always know where your child is, which route they are following, and what is going on around them!

 How is the Child Affected by the Absence of a Father?